Pub and Club Guides

 259 Huddersfield Road

-A popular, warm and inviting pub boasting an excellent riverside beer garden with free overnight boat moorings.
-Winner of the CAMRA Pub of the Season in 2010, 2016 & 2018, it is situated on the main A644 road, a mile from Mirfield town centre and railway station.
-The relaxed and cosy atmosphere combined with its home-cooked food served lunchtimes and evenings is appealing to locals and visitors alike, featuring four Real Ales.
-Thursday is quiz night from 9pm and on Sunday evenings an acoustic jam session is held.
+This is an inviting pub boasting a riverside beer garden with free overnight boat moorings, situated on the A644 road, a mile from Mirfield town centre and railway station.
+The relaxed atmosphere combined with its home-cooked food served lunchtimes and evenings is appealing to locals and visitors alike, offering four ales, two being free of tie.
+Thursday is quiz night from 9:30pm with free supper.

 - Pear Tree 259 Huddersfield Road Battyeford WF14 9DL ku.oc.dleifrim-eertraepeht@ofni(01924) 491360